 Non-STI materials (e.g., using NASA Form 1676; contact ECS for guidance) 10 Someone has been designated to make a record of the meeting.
-11 For meetings with foreign persons conducted via teleconference or video teleconference using platforms such as WebEx, ViTS, Skype, etc. \Box This meeting is not a teleconference or video teleconference.
+11 For meetings with foreign persons conducted via teleconference or video teleconference using platforms such as WebEx, ViTS, Skype, etc. $\hfill\Box$ This meeting is not a teleconference or video teleconference.
 Go to Item 12.
-Prior to the meeting, the host ensures that: There is a trusted agent at each location who will call in and be responsible for identifying and vetting attendees against the requirement(s) and authorization(s).
-The name and phone number of each trusted agent has been received by the host.
-The trusted agents are provided with written instructions to prevent the unauthorized release of export-controlled information. \Box Available technology is used to track the names and phone numbers of participants calling in to prevent rogue call-ins.
-An ECS representative has been invited to ensure compliance with export control requirements.
+Prior to the meeting, the host ensures that: \Box There is a trusted agent at each location who will call in and be responsible for identifying and vetting attendees against the requirement(s) and authorization(s). $\hfill\Box$ The name and phone number of each trusted agent has been received by the host. $\hfill\Box$ The trusted agents are provided with written instructions to prevent the unauthorized release of export-controlled information. $\hfill\Box$ Available technology is used to track the names and phone numbers of participants calling in to prevent rogue call-ins. $\hfill \square$ An ECS representative has been invited to ensure compliance with export control requirements.
 While e condu cting the meeting, the host should ensure that: 12 All attendees sign the roster (if meeting is held on-site) or conduct a roll call (if meeting is being held remotely) to verify that all present are authorized to attend.
 13 At the start of the meeting, participants have been reminded that foreign persons are in the meeting and that all participants should remain within the scope of their respective export authorization(s).
 14 Attendees who join after the meeting begins have been approved to attend and sign in.
 All foreign nationals who join after the meeting begins must be on the approved list and should be announced, as appropriate.
-15 Door monitors have been appointed whenever the meeting involves export- controlled information and the meeting size is beyond the capability of the host/sponsor to monitor participants entering and exiting the meeting.
+15 Door monitors have been appointed whenever the meeting involves export-controlled information and the meeting size is beyond the capability of the host/sponsor to monitor participants entering and exiting the meeting.
 Monitors should control physical access as well as telephone access.

 16 Walk-on presentation materials are not presented or discussed unless they have been reviewed and approved (See #9).
-17 The designated person (or someone) is actually making a record of the meeting.
-18 Handouts containing export-controlled information are tightly controlled.
-19 Trusted agents generate attendee rosters for the meeting at their locations.
-At the conclusion of the meeting, the host should ensure that: 20 Export-controlled materials (hardcopy or electronic) are not left unattended. □ 21 Trusted agents forward the rosters to the host/sponsor after the 22 Meeting records are retained; records include: attendee roster, date, time, location, presentation materials, presentation packages, and meeting minutes.
-The records should list export/release authorizations (by reference if available, e.g. the license, exemption, exception, No Licensed Required (NLR), Technical Assistance Agreement (TAA), Document Availability Authorization (DAA), NASA Form (NF) 1676, or Export Record numbers).
+The designated person (or someone) is actually making a record of the meeting. ☐ 18 Handouts containing export-controlled information are tightly contro ☐ 19 Trusted agents generate attendee rosters for the meeting at their le Trusted agents generate attendee rosters for the meeting at their locations.
+At the At the conclusion of the meeting, the host should ensure that: 20 Export-controlled materials (hardcopy or electronic) are not left unattended.
+21 Trusted agents forward the rosters to the host/sponsor after the meeting 22 Meeting records are retained; records include: attendee roster, date, time, location, presentation materials, presentation packages, and meeting minutes.
+The records should list export/release authorizations (by reference if available, e.g. the license, exemption, exception, No Licensed Required (NLR), Technical Assistance Agreement (TAA), NASA Form (NF) 1676, or Export Record numbers).